sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 **Feature highlights:**

-TODO
+* We had to concede on the user interface: It was not acccessible, and the browser couldn't handle it well.
+Far too often we got requests on "how do I do this" while it was only a matter of scrolling down inside an element.
+We also found that, for example in Focus (when working with over 100,000 input fields), the user interface became unresponsive.
+So, we reworked the interface:
+	* The base interface no longer relies on flexbox, but on grid.
+	* The base interface no longer tries to fit its contents, but expands automatically outward.
+It now relies on body-scrolling, instead of element-scrolling.
+	* To still allow easily-accessible actions, we implemented a sticky header that goes down when you scroll.
+		* Therein, we added saving/previewing actions for Focus.
+		* The actionable notifications now recide within the sticky header.
+They can cover up a part of the page.
+* We dropped support for The SEO Framework v3.2.4 and below.
+TSF v3.3 and higher is now required.
+* We dropped support for WordPress v4.8.
+WP v4.9 and higher are now required.
+* We dropped support for IE11 and all other browsers of that era.
+A modern browser is now required to use the plugin's interface as intended.
+* We rewrote the buttons to make them more accessible and in line with the WordPress interface.

 **Detailed log:**

+* TODO **Added:** We added a new options-interface, which can be populated by extensions.
+* **Improved:** The interface has been rewritten to use grid instead of flexbox.
+* **Improved:** The interface no longer tries to find UI boundaries, improving the performance greatly--especially with Focus.
+* **Improved:** The interface buttons are now more accessible.
+For instance, keyboard navigational hints are easier to identify, and we added a border to support high-contrast display.
+* **Improved:** The top header is now sticky.
+* **Improved:** The header-notifications are now also sticky, and have a backdrop so to easily discern them from the content.
+* **Improved:** We repackaged all JS files via Babel, whereras before we used Google's Closure Compiler.
+* **Improved:** Tabindexing-hooks no longer occur on items that don't have a tooltip, improving accessibility.
+* **Improved:** The form validator now tries to align your scrolling position to 1/3rd of the screen.
+* **Changed:** We sacrificed some eye-candy in favor for accessibility and coherency with the updated WordPress v5.3 interface.
-* Fixed vertical alignment on various elements for Chromium v77.
+* **Fixed:** vertical alignment on various elements for Chromium v77.
 Most prominently affecting Chrome v77+.
-* Fixed vertical alignment on select elements for WordPress v5.3.
+* **Fixed:** vertical alignment on select elements for WordPress v5.3.
 Most prominently affecting, again, Chrome v77+.
-* We sacrificed some eye-candy in favor for accessibility and coherency with the updated WordPress v5.3 interface.
+* **Fixed:** The image cropper works again for images above 4096 pixels in either width or height.
+* **Fixed:** The trends now work with the updated RSS feed.
+* **Removed:** Support for all archaic browser vendor prefixes from the CSS files, so to reduce the stylesheet payload.
+* **Other:** The SEO Framework v3.3 or later is now required (from v3.1).
+* **Other:** WordPress v4.9 is now required (from v4.8).
+* **Other:** We now use a new engine for minifying the JS files.
+See https://github.com/sybrew/babel-tsf.
+* **Other:** We cleaned up some code.

 * TODO We added the Extension Manager and extension-loader boot-time to the new "HTML boot-time" indicator of The SEO Framework v4.0.

-* We removed all archaic browser vendor prefixes from the CSS files, so to reduce the stylesheet payload.
-* We repackaged all JS files via Babel, whereras before we used Google's Closure Compiler.
-* The SEO Framework v3.3 or later is now required (from v3.1).
-* WP v4.9 is now required (from v4.8).
-* TODO Local seems to have received a hard pentaly in script-performance since Chrome v77... (hold/type key filling in department name, etc.)... assess why and fix (non-minified is also affected).
+* TODO See why there's a serialization error on `[message] => Notice (8): unserialize(): Error at offset 66 of 1873 bytes in [/public/wp-content/plugins/the-seo-framework-extension-manager/inc/traits/extension/post-meta.trait.php, line 61]`
 * TODO Fixed: Post-Revision metadata can now be processed, just like in TSF v4.0+.
+Is ^this^ related?

+* TODO Regression: The top bar now bounces when more than 2 notices are showing, and one gets replaced, while being at `scrollTop=0`.
+	* The fix: Lock the height when a notification gets replaced... this may be tricky with mixed-height notiications.

 **Updated extensions:**

 * TODO Articles
-* TODO (script cleanup only) Focus
+* TODO Focus
+	* 1. To improve support for the admin new interface, we added a replica of the actionable buttons in the header.
 * TODO (script cleanup only) Monitor

 = 2.1.0 - Lucid SEO =